 The Organization is involved in various litigation arising from the normal course of business.
-In the opinion of management and legal counsel, the disposition of all litigation pending is not expected to have a material adverse effect on the overall financial position of the Organization as of June 30, 2023.
+In the opinion of management and legal counsel, the disposition of all litigation pending is not expected to have a material adverse effect on the overall financial position of the Organization as of June 30, 2024.

-NOTE 14 - SUBSEQUENT EVENTS
+NOTE 15 - SUBSEQUENT EVENTS

-Da Vinci Schools has evaluated subsequent events for the period from June 30, 2023 through December 13, 2023, the date the financial statements were available to be issued.
-Management did not identify any transactions or events that require disclosure or that would have an impact on the financial statements.
+Da Vinci Schools has evaluated subsequent events for the period from June 30, 2024 through December 9, 2024 the date the financial statements were available to be issued.
+On November 21, 2024, the Wiseburn Unified School District approved charter petitions renewal for Da Vinci Science, Da Vinci Connect, Da Vinci Communication and Da Vinci Design were renewed for a five-year period from July 1, 2026 through June 30, 2031.
+Management did not identify any other transactions or events that require disclosure or that would have an impact on the financial statements.